FAQs

 The main skating surface is not intended for hockey exclusively.
 Some days there will be more pleasure skaters than hockey players, so the nets can be moved so only half the surface is used for hockey, or off the ice completely, if necessary.

-After careful consideration, the CHPH CA has decided to proceed with a non-boarded rink for several reasons: A non-boarded sport surface (basketball/skating) is more aesthetically pleasing.
-Boards limit the activities the space can be used for.
-A boarded rink is more costly.
-Boards make snow clearing more difficult.
 Just like with traditional pond-style hockey, flying pucks are not generally a significant issue; however, we are taking these concerns into consideration and are currently exploring alternatives.

 The OAH Committee is currently exploring different options for the firepits.
 If we decide to use wood burning fire pits we will ensure they are monitored by community volunteers, and put away at night.
 If we use gas lines to fuel the fire pits they will be on timers so they cannot be turned on past a specific time in the evening.
 Additionally, we have spoken with other communities with fire pits, both gas and wood, and have heard only positive feedback.